 Add Eggs to your Harvest !

-Getting fresh, local, organic eggs are important.
-This is why we choose to offer certified organic eggs as an additional option for your delivery.
+Getting fresh, local, organic eggs is important.
+This is why we choose to offer organic eggs as an additional option for your delivery.
 Our eggs come fresh from the farm and add an excellent organic protein source to your weekly diet.
+Pastured raised in the summer months eating grass and bugs, in the winter chickens are fed organic feed.
 So consider adding eggs to your box subscription today!